-As the forthcoming book, The Knowledge Work Factory, argues, there is only one underlying element common to all business improvement, and that is standardization.
+As William F. Heitman argues in his book, The Knowledge Work Factory, there is only one underlying element common to all business improvement, and that is standardization.
 Specifically, this can be traced to the world of manufacturing, and its three timeless principles of standardization, specialization, and division of labor, famously described by the economist Adam Smith back in 1776.
 Yet as knowledge workers have come to represent the bulk of today’s labor force, their productivity gains have not kept pace with modern computing power; this is the infamous Productivity Paradox first described by Nobel laureate Robert Solow in 1978.

 Yet knowledge workers also lag far behind their manufacturing counterparts as well, in terms of productivity gains over the last 100 years.
 Now, however, it appears that robotic process automation, or RPA, is poised to come to the rescue.
 In this article, we will explore the roots, realities, and possibilities of RPA, and how you can apply them to your business.
 We’ll cover its history, things to watch out for, how to implement it, and the different types of training available.

 The past 30 years have witnessed a multitude of new core IT systems being implemented in businesses.
 These include on-premise systems, cloud-based applications, and a wide range of desktop applications, all being used daily—and simultaneously.
 The resulting landscape, strewn with disparate systems, has left a long tail of micro-level data-processing gaps between them all.
 These system-to-system gaps are not being filled by other systems; currently, they’re being filled by people.
 In other words, there’s a lot of copying-and-pasting going on today to connect every System A with System B, not to mention C, D, and E, etc. It’s clearly a ripe opportunity for the convenience and processing power of robots.